danielme85/laravel-log-to-db/readme.md

 * [Local Testing With Docker](#local-testing-with-docker)

-> :warning: This project should be backwards compatible down to and including Laravel 5.6 and PHP 7.1.
+> :warning: This project should be backwards compatible down to and including Laravel 5.6 and php 7.1.
-> <br>However testing of current version and master branch is only with PHP 7.3/7.4 and Laravel 8.
+> <br>However testing of current version and main branch is currently only with php 8.1 and Laravel 9.

 ## Installation
 Use the composer require or add to composer.json.